soupi/learn-haskell-blog-generator/src/07-environment.md

 Note, as we've said before, `Functor`, `Applicative`, and `Monad` all expect the type that implements their interfaces to have the kind `* -> *`.
-This means that it is `ReaderT r m` which implements these interfaces, and when we compose functions with `<*>` or `>>=` we replace the `f` or `m` in their type signature with `ReaderT r m`.
+This means that it is `ReaderT r m` that implements these interfaces, and when we compose functions with `<*>` or `>>=` we replace the `f` or `m` in their type signature with `ReaderT r m`.